blockchaingate/kblib/kanbanwebapi.md

 ```
 kanbanwebapi.kanban.getBlock(blockHashOrBlockNumber [, returnTransactionObjects])
 ```
+Returns a block matching the block number or block hash.
 #### Parameters
  - <b>blockHashOrBlockNumber</b> - String|Number - The block number or block hash.
 Or the string "genesis", "latest" or "pending" as in the default block parameter.
  - <b>returnTransactionObjects</b> - Boolean - (optional, default false) If true, the returned block will contain all transactions as objects, if false it will only contains the transaction hashes.